 One thing I’ve learned since I had kids: Simplify.
 Lemme say it a little louder.
 SIMPLIFY.
 Honestly and truly, I wish I could go back in time five or six years and shake some sense into my past self.
 No, Laura, not every meal needs to be gourmet.
+It’s okay to buy pre-washed and cut lettuce and a rotisserie chicken.
 Your kale doesn’t need to be hand-massaged.
 Your eggs don’t need to be freshly poached.
-It’s okay to buy pre-washed and cut lettuce and a rotisserie chicken.
-Sure, cooking at home is awesome but studies show it is one million percent okay to do things in an easier way.
+Sure, cooking at home is awesome but studies show it is one hundred million percent okay to do things in an easier way.
+See?
+Science!
 It took me a few years, but once I wrapped my mind around that concept, I actually kind of ran with it.
 Challenge officially accepted.
 How simple could I make things, really?
 This Sheetpan Roasted Salmon with Wilted Brussels Sprouts Salad is FOUR ingredients.
 Six, if you count salt and pepper.
 It looks a lot fancier than that, doesn’t it?

 One of the things I love about cooking with salmon sides is how absolutely beautiful they look when you serve them.
 I promise you, you will definitely appear to be a seasoned cook when you serve a meal like this, just because of the way it looks!
 And ya know what?
-It’s actually cheaper to buy a side than it is to buy individual portions.
-It’s really easy to cook too!
+It’s actually cheaper to buy a side than it is to buy individual portions, plus it’s really easy to cook too!

 A few minutes under the broil first will gently sear the flesh, then bring the temperature of your oven way down to finish cooking through.
 The sear helps to keep the albumin at bay (that’s the white stuff that leaks out), which I should mention is totally fine to eat.
 It’s more of an aesthetic thing, so don’t sweat it if you see some.
 This is the way I cook one of my other popular recipes, too, Bruschetta Salmon – it’s my absolute favorite method to prepare a salmon side.
 For both, the cook time will vary depending on the thickness of your fish and the strength of your broiler, so you’ll want to stay close and keep an eye on it, but it’s easy to get the hang of once you know how strong your broiler is!

-Note: This recipe doesn’t roast the brussels sprouts, it lightly cooks them for just a few minutes in low heat, so they’re just beginning to turn bright green in color, lightly wilted, but still crunchy.
-It eats as a salad, is unbelievably simple, with so much texture and flavor.. it’s absolutely perfect!
+This recipe doesn’t roast the brussels sprouts, it lightly wilts them for just a few minutes in low heat.
+They’re shredded into tiny pieces so it doesn’t take too long to get them to the point that they’re just turning a beautiful bright green in color, lightly cooked, but still holding a crunchy texture.
+It eats as a salad, and it’s unbelievably simple, with so much texture and flavor.. it’s absolutely perfect!

 Roasted Salmon with Wilted Brussels Sprouts Salad